llSourcell/Reinforcement_Learning_for_Stock_Prediction/README.md

-# Q-Trader
+## Overview

-An implementation of Q-learning applied to (short-term) stock trading.
+This is the code for [this](https://www.youtube.com/watch?v=05NqKJ0v7EE) video on Youtube by Siraj Raval.
+The author of this code is [edwardhdlu](https://github.com/edwardhdlu/q-trade) .
+It's implementation of Q-learning applied to (short-term) stock trading.
 The model uses n-day windows of closing prices to determine if the best action to take at a given time is to buy, sell or sit.

 As a result of the short-term state representation, the model is not very good at making decisions over long-term trends, but is quite good at predicting peaks and troughs.